nuvibit/nuvibit.com/content/english/blog/aws-account-lifecycle-manager.md

 The **Account Lifecycle Manager** determines the [AWS Organizations OU](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_ous.html) placement based on the defined attributes.
 Naturally, the list of attributes can be extended to your organizational requirements (i.e. cost center, DNS zone, team name, manager mail).
-The **Account Lifecycle Manager** can also update these attributes later on and will automatically migrate AWS Accounts into the correct OU, initiate provisioning of network resources and for example assign a new owner.
+The **Account Lifecycle Manager** can also update these attributes later on and will automatically migrate AWS Accounts into the correct OU, initiate provisioning of network resources and for example assign a new owner.<br/>
 All these attributes are stored as tags of the AWS Account and can be retrieved in your [IaC](faq/#iac 'What is Infrastructure as Code?') definition.

 ## Account Rollout